mnikitha1408/nikitha-portfolio/redesign_assignment.md

 ## Step Four: Testing the solution

 In order to check if the redesign I was proposing would actually make a difference, I showed my wireframe to two of my friends.
-I wanted their input and feedback on what they thought my chart represented, if it was conveying the message effectively etc.
+I wanted their input and feedback on what they thought my chart represented, if it was conveying the message effectively, etc. <br/>
 I structured our conversation around the same four questions to help facilitate this.
 I also made sure I didn't provide any leading information since that would skew the feedback.
 Here is how it went,

 **Person #1**:
 Didn’t immediately pick up on the fact that the chart was about restaurant industry performance.
-(Title was not effective enough)
 1. What do you think the chart is about?
   * Comparison between something in 2020 and 2015.
   * 2020 was not a good year for restaurants.